demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

  `...`
  `-----END PRIVATE KEY-----`
 ```
- - Microsoft do not support self-signed certificate, and require a chain-trusted certificate issued by a trusted CA.
+ - Microsoft does not support self-signed certificates and requires a chain-trusted certificate issued by a trusted CA.

 ## Setup Examples

 ### 1. Using Cortex XSOAR rerouting
-In this configuration, we will use Cortex XSOAR functionality, which reroutes HTTPS requests that hit the default port (443) to the webserver the integration spins up.
+In this configuration, we will use Cortex XSOAR functionality, which reroutes HTTPS requests that hit the default port (443) to the web server that the integration spins up.

-The messaging endpoint need to be: `<CORTEX-XSOAR-URL>/instance/execute/<INTEGRATION-INSTANCE-NAME>`, e.g. `https://my.demisto.live/instance/execute/teams`
+The messaging endpoint needs to be: `<CORTEX-XSOAR-URL>/instance/execute/<INTEGRATION-INSTANCE-NAME>`, e.g. `https://my.demisto.live/instance/execute/teams`

-The integration instance name, `teams` in this example, need to be configured in the [Configure Microsoft Teams on Demisto](#configure-microsoft-teams-on-demisto) step.
+The integration instance name, `teams` in this example, needs to be configured in the [Configure Microsoft Teams on Demisto](#configure-microsoft-teams-on-demisto) step.

 The port to be configured in [Configure Microsoft Teams on Demisto](#configure-microsoft-teams-on-demisto) step should be any available port that is not used by another service.

- - Note: This optional is available only to Cortex XSOAR version 5.5.0 and later.
+ - Note: This option is available from Cortex XSOAR v5.5.0 and later.

 ### 2. Using NGINX as reverse proxy
-In this configuration, the inbound connection, from Microsoft Teams to Cortex XSOAR, goes through a reverse proxy (e.g. NGINX) which relay the HTTPS requests posted from Microsoft Teams
+In this configuration, the inbound connection, from Microsoft Teams to Cortex XSOAR, goes through a reverse proxy (e.g. NGINX) which relays the HTTPS requests posted from Microsoft Teams
 to the Cortex XSOAR server on HTTP.

 On NGINX, configure the following: